aperezdc/hipack-c/doc/quickstart.rst

        hipack_string_free (key); // Free memory used by "key".
    }

-Note how objects cretated by us, like the ``key`` string, have to be freed by us.
+Note how objects created by us, like the ``key`` string, have to be freed by us.
 In general, the user of the library is responsible for freeing any objects created by them.
 On the other hand, objects allocated by the library are freed by library functions.